 If you are actually wondering about the food, think of the nicest deli or bakery you’ve ever been into, and multiply that by ten.
 There’s a case of smoked fish and other cured meats, another of pastries, and another with constantly-changing salads and slices of pizza.
 The sandwiches are some of the best in all of Los Angeles.
 And if you’re ok with paying $30 for a rotisserie chicken, you’ll probably regret it, because you’ll never want to buy one of the $5.99/lb Whole Foods ones again.
 Basically, you can order anything at Gjusta and be confident that it will taste extremely good, even after all the fuss you went through to put it in your mouth.

 In an ideal world you’d be able to go to a restaurant any damn time you wanted and not have to wait 15 minutes to order before fighting someone for a table.
-But you wait for brunch at Republique all the time, and buy tickets in advance for Trois Mec, and you have a reservation at Bestia for sometime in 2018.
+But you wait for brunch at Republique all the time, and buy tickets in advance for Trois Mec, and you have a reservation at Bestia for sometime next year.
 Sure, Gjusta is a hassle.
 It’s even kind of pretentious.
 But we’ve never once taken a bite of the tuna conserva sandwich and thought, “eh, that wasn’t really worth it.”

 This is a very tasty breakfast sandwich.
 And it tastes even better on a weekday when you call your order in and pick one up on your way to work.

 If we could only eat one sandwich for the rest of our lives, it would be this one.
 It’s tough to pinpoint what makes this so good - it might be the roasted peppers, it might be the aioli, it’s probably the olive tapenade.

 The only problem with eating the tuna sandwich for eternity is we couldn’t eat this one.